oemof/tespy/docs/advanced_tutorials/heat_pump_exergy.rst

 easily be seen, that the evaporator slightly overheats the working fluid, while it leaves the condenser in saturated liquid state.
-The working fluid temperature after leaving the compressor is quite high with far more than 100 °C given the heat sink only requires a temperature of only 40 °C. In comparison, the R410A leaves the compressor at about 75 °C.
+The working fluid temperature after leaving the compressor is quite high with far more than 100 °C given the heat sink only requires a temperature of only 40 °C. In comparison, R290 leaves the compressor at a lower temperature.

 More examples of creating fluid property diagrams can be found in the fluprodia documentation referenced above.